caldwell/syncron/docs/intro.md

 ![Architecture Overview](/docs/architecture.svg)

 Syncron consists of a client and a server.
-The client runs on each machine you want to collect job data from.
-It is designed to act as a "passthrough shell"--you tell cron to use it as your shell (via the `SHELL` environment variable), and it runs your code collects the output and sends it off to the server.
-You can also run it in a client mode that doesn't try to mimic a shell.
+You invoke the client to launch a job and send its output off to the server.
+The client can act as a shell which makes converting crontabs to use syncron _very_ easy.

 The server is an http server.
 It acts as both a server for the Syncron web application to view logs and as the backend api server that the syncron